Table of Contents

 Surgeons carrying out knee arthrocopy

-Benefits of a private arthroscopy
+Benefits of a private knee arthroscopy

 If you've been advised that you need a knee arthroscopy, you may be happy to wait for NHS treatment.
 However, there are advantages to private treatment.
 Here are just a few.

+1. Shorter waiting lists.
 Opting for private treatment means you can avoid NHS waiting lists.
-The latest statistics show that waiting times for non-urgent treatment exceed Government targets, with over 350,000 patients waiting over a year for treatment.
+The latest statistics show that waiting times for non-urgent treatment exceed Government targets, with around 390,000 patients waiting over a year for treatment.
+If you opt for private arthroscopic knee surgery, you could be seen in a couple of weeks.

 How much does a private knee arthroscopy cost?